Mikhail Youzhny: Early career: 2000–2003

 Youzhny began the 2003 season with a semifinal appearance at the Qatar Open in Doha, losing to American world number forty-two Jan-Michael Gambill.
 Youzhny, who was seeded for the first time at a grand slam event, reached the fourth round of the Australian Open losing to world number nine Andy Roddick in five sets after failing to close out the match with a two-set lead.
 After this defeat Youzhny fell in the first or second round five consecutive times.
 At the BMW Open in Munich, Youzhny reached the quarterfinals but lost to world number five Roger Federer.
 At the Hamburg Masters, Youzhny reached the third round by defeating world number ten Jiří Novák in straight sets before losing in the third round to Argentine world number sixteen Guillermo Coria.
 At the French Open, Youzhny was seeded number twenty-seven, and for the first time in his career he won his first round, but lost in the second round to Attila Sávolt, world number 141 from Hungary, in a five-setter.
 At the Gerry Weber Open in Halle, Germany, Youzhny reached the semifinals, but lost to Roger Federer.
-At Wimbledon Youzhny was seeded 16th, and lost—for the first time in his career before the fourth round—to Spain's Feliciano Lopez, ranked number fifty-two in the world, in the second round.
+At Wimbledon Youzhny was seeded 16th, and lost—for the first time in his career before the fourth round—to Spain's Feliciano López, ranked number fifty-two in the world, in the second round.
 Youzhny immediately recovered from his defeat to reach the quarterfinals of the Synsam Swedish Open in Båstad, Sweden, but lost in the quarterfinals at the MercedesCup—in which he was the defending champion—to world number seven Guillermo Coria.
 At the Western & Southern Financial Group Masters in Cincinnati, Youzhny lost for a third consecutive time to Coria—now ranked world number five.
 At the US Open he continued his poor form by losing in the first round to world number sixty-four Antony Dupuis from France.
 However, he reached the semifinals of the Grand Prix de Tennis de Lyon in Lyon, losing to world number six Rainer Schüttler from Germany.
 At his next tournament, the St. Petersburg Open, he reached the quarterfinals but lost again to Schüttler, this time in straight sets.
 He ended the season with 29–27 win–loss record, making it his worst season since 2001, and ended the year ranked world number forty-three.